-We have over twenty years experience with Osseointegrated Implants and are familiar with all major, and most other Implant systems.
+We have over thirty years experience with Osseointegrated Implants and are familiar with all major, and most other Implant systems.

 We offer a full planning service including Diagnostic Wax-ups, Surgical and Radiographic Stents, Jigs, Articulations, Bite Registration and Provisional Restorations.

 We consider planning to be the key to a successful outcome and are happy to discuss any case before and during restoration.

 Screw Retained Restorations

 These are becoming the most popular form of Implant restoration as they are retrievable for maintenance and are also easier to fit, as they are without the soft tissue problems associated with cement retained restorations.
 However, correct fixture alignment is critical to avoid screw channels exiting through the aesthetic surface of restoration.